gewenyu99/ece-356-project/startup-scripts/readme.txt

 docker run --name demographics -v C:\NHL:/mnt -p 3306:3306 -e MYSQL_ROOT_PASSWORD=rtxon -d mysql

-docker exec -it demographics \bin\bash
+docker exec -it demographics /bin/bash

 first, try mysql -u root -p

 if doesn't work, in docker container if can't find .sock or something, do: apt-get update apt-get install mysql-client
 ----------------------------------------------------------

 Ok great. now you can do this if all goes well... docker exec -it demographics mysql -u root -p

-* sorry shouldn't be committing massive .csv files but this is easy way lol..
+or .. if you're already in /bin/bash of docker mysql -u root -p

+Please run these commands in mysql to create the database..

+create database demographics;
+use demographics;

+quit out of the database (quit) install vim (apt-get install vim) change the file /etc/mysql/my.cnf (add this to end of file)

+[mysqld]
+secure_file_priv=/var/lib/mysql-files/

+This will allow mysql to actually run the source files from the /mnt directory (or any directory)

+now exit out of container (and restart it)

+docker stop demographics
+docker start demographics

 ----------------------------------------------------------
 * No guaruntees the sql works properly yet...
+* sorry shouldn't be committing massive .csv files but this is easy way lol..

 try to do this...

-cd into /mnt directory ( whereever you created -v for docker) source Create-Demographics.sql
+docker exec -it demographics mysql -u root -p

+use demographics;

+source /mnt/Create-Demographics.sql